hotosm/learnosm/_posts/en/josm/1900-12-21-start-josm.md

   your objects are by selecting from the Presets menu.
 - When you are finished, you should have your own map, similar to the sample map that we opened in sample.osm.

+## Remove the sample layer

+Once you feel comfortable with these basic editing techniques you might want to turn your attention to mapping real features.

+*It is very important that you first remove the layer with the sample data.
+These data are fictitious and must not be uploaded to the OpenStreetMap database (newer JOSM releases automatically prevent this).*

+In the Layers window on the upper right of the screen select the sample.osm layer.
+Then click on the trash can icon in the lower right corner of that window.
+Alternatively you can choose delete from the context menu of the layer.
+In order to continue editing you first need to download real data.
+This will be explained in the next chapter.

 Summary
 -------